WHAT IS THE BEST PELLET FOR MY NEW GUN?

 This is the magic question everybody wants to know, but nobody can answer!
 Each barrel is made slightly differently, and will prefer different pellets, even if it is for the same gun.
 At the end of the day, the main thing you will be looking for is which pellet gives you the tightest and most consistent groups.

-Lots of different people prefer different types of hunting pellets, but a general consensus is heavier pellets or hollow points.
+Air gun enthusiasts prefer all kinds of different hunting pellet types, but a general consensus as to the best would probably be heavier pellets or hollow points.
 Heavier pellets tend to carry more energy on impact and are effective at pest control.
 Hollow point pellets are designed to expand on impact, with a higher power rifle leading to more expansion.

 There are a huge amount of pellets on the market, and it can be a bit daunting when you are trying to find something to use.
 Pellets can be split into different types depending on their use, but the main types are: Domed, Pointed, Hollow Point, Detached Tip, Flathead, Slugs and Lead Free.